harrisjose/blog/src/pages/gulp-scaling-strategies/index.md

 ## The problem with Gulp

 Soon we had two major problems at hand,
-* Our gulpfiles were huge, with common code scattered all over.
+* The gulpfiles were huge, with common code scattered all over.
 * Running these tasks took some time.

 This was a problem since changing something in a task meant changing it in ~10 projects.
 Also since tasks took sometime to complete, development no longer felt instant.